ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There is no one right answer to the question, but here is some general guidance:

 Never let a good crisis go to waste.
-Motivation to remediate issues will be at its peak around the incident and the RCA meeting, and highly motivated engineers are often most efficient. it's also easy to underestimate the overall cost to your team of system reliability issues and thus under prioritize reliability improvements.
+Motivation to remediate issues will be at its peak around the incident and the RCA meeting, and highly motivated engineers are often most efficient.
+It's also easy to underestimate the overall cost to your team of system reliability issues and thus under prioritize reliability improvements.
 The fact that a production incident occurred should remind you and your team that these investments are critical to limiting distractions and enabling teams to focus

 on productive feature work and delivering consistent high velocity.